Rai people: Gorkhali conquest in Kirat country

-At the time when Prithivi Narayan Shah conquered the Kirat region.
+At the time when Prithivi Narayan Shah fought the Kirat region.
 In this historical period, Waling Hang was the king in Hatuwā Gaḍhi(Majh Kirat) in across the Arun River.
 The kings of Hatuwa extended their rule over part of Khalsa.
 The Khalsa territory present day Ankhisalla, Dhankuta District ruled by King Budhahang.
 Budhahang disappeared when Prithivi Narayan Shah attacked him.
-During the war with the Shah king, he could revive all the dead Kirati warriors who were killed using his devine powers.
+It is said that during the war with the Shah king, he could revive dead Kirati warriors who were killed.
 On 29 August 1772, Ram Krishna Kanwar crossed Dudhkoshi river enter Chaudandi to invade of Kirant and Saptari region with fellow commander Abhiman Singh Basnyat.

 Khambu Kirati Youths who were skilled archers, stemmed the advance of the Gorkhali troops at every step with their arrows. they inflicted heavy losses on the Gorkhalis, so that Prithivinarayan Shah had to send reinforcement sounder the commend of Subedar Shiva Narayan Khatri.
-Chatim Rai of Rawa Khola and Atal Rai of Pamakham were two principal Khambus Kirati ultimately proved ineffective before, the bows and arrows of the Gorkhalis. within a period of 5 months the Gorkhalis occupied Rawa, Halesi, Majuwa,Kulum and Dingla thus conquering the hole of Majh Kirat.
+Chatim Rai of Rawa Khola and Atal Rai of Pamakham were two principal Khambus Kirati ultimately proved ineffective before, the bows and arrows of the Gorkhalis. within a period of 5 months the Gorkhalis occupied Rawa, Halesi, Majuwa, Kulum and Dingla thus conquering the hole of Majh Kirat.